 Personal civil & criminal liability in copyright software infringement cases

 What happens if a company is guilty of intentional, willful and malicious copyright infringement?
 Obviously the company can be sued in federal court and if illegal copying or pirated software is found a judgment can be entered.
 But companies can just file for bankruptcy protection right?
 Well what happens if the software company comes after an officer or a director?
+Can Plaintiff's “pierce the corporate veil” or can they just sue the officers and directors for knowingly or recklessly participating in copyright infringement?
 This blog explores this topic.

 When are officers and directors personally liable for copyright infringement?

 Some companies mistakenly assume that if a person does not directly participate in a copyright infringement, that they cannot be held personally liable.
 This is not a correct statement of the law.
 For example, in Gershwin Pub.
 Corp. v.
 Columbia Artists Mgmt., Inc., 443 F.2d 1159, 1161-62 (2d Cir.
 1971) the Second Circuit held: